 Harlan M Krumholz MD

-Harold H. Hines Jr. Professor of Medicine (Cardiology) and Professor of Investigative Medicine and of Public Health (Health Policy); Co-Director, Clinical Scholars Program; Director, Yale-New Haven Hospital Center for Outcomes Research and Evaluation
+Harold H. Hines, Jr. Professor of Medicine (Cardiology) and Professor of Faculty of Arts and Sciences, of Investigative Medicine and of Public Health (Health Policy); Co-Director, Clinical Scholars Program; Director, Yale-New Haven Hospital Center for Outcomes Research and Evaluation

 Departments & OrganizationsSchool of Public Health

 Internal Medicine: Cardiovascular Medicine: Center for Outcomes Research & Evaluation (CORE); Echocardiography (Cardiac Imaging) | Robert Wood Johnson Foundation Clinical Scholars Program

 Dr. Krumholz is the Harold H. Hines, Jr. Professor of Medicine and Director of the Yale-New Haven Hospital Center for Outcomes Research and Evaluation (CORE).
 He is also a Director of the Robert Wood Johnson Clinical Scholars Program at Yale University School of Medicine.